The Best Credit Cards for Travel to Lithuania

 Chase Sapphire Preferred

-In addition to a generous introductory bonus points offer, Chase Sapphire Preferred offers 2x points for all travel and dining purchases, and one point per dollar spent elsewhere.
+In addition to a generous introductory bonus points offer, Chase Sapphire Preferred has a rewards program that caters to spenders who travel and dine out regularly.

 Rewards are earned in the form of Chase Ultimate Rewards points, which can be transferred to miles with seven different frequent flyer programs, and three hotel programs.